 Attorney Case Law Update: Ventura v.
 ABM Industries – California Second District Appellate Court.
-Branigan Robertson is a California employment lawyer who focuses his practice on harassment, retaliation, and wrongful termination.
+Branigan Robertson is an employment lawyer who focuses his practice on harassment, retaliation, and wrongful termination.

 Facts of the Case